Accessing your company profits

 The Challenges

 For most companies, the tax rules are in a state of flux; just because you have drawn profits in one way in the past does not mean that this is now the best approach.
 From 1 April 2023, the rate of corporation tax for companies with profits in excess of £250,000 has increased to 25%, and the taxation of dividends has become even more punitive following a reduction to the dividend allowance.
+From 6 April 2025, taking a salary will become more expensive as the October 2024 Budget increased the rate of employer NICs from 13.8% to 15%.
+Additional employer NICs will also be payable because the starting point is dropping from £9,100 to £5,000.

 Owner-managers with profits between £50,000 and £250,000 now face a 26.5% marginal corporation tax charge, and they may therefore decide to take more drastic tax saving measures – such as making a substantial company pension contribution – than would have previously been considered.
+The government has confirmed that the higher rates of corporation tax will remain in place for the foreseeable future, although at least they will not be increased.